NayanDZ/API/README.md

   - SOAP(Simple Object Access Protocol): to transfer a message
   - WSDL(Web Services Description Language): to describe the availability of service
   - UDDI (Universal Description, Discovery and Integration): Registry service is a Web service that manages information about service providers, service   implementations, and service metadata
-- Test cases to find in web services:
+- Test cases to find in web services (Threats):
-  - Fuzzing
   - XSS /SQLi/ Malformed XML
   - File Upload
   - Xpath Injection